drhsqlite/pikchr/doc/userman.md

 box "box"
-circle "circle" at 1 right of previous ellipse "ellipse" at 1 right of previous oval "oval" at .8 below first box cylinder "cylinder" at 1 right of previous file "file" at 1 right of previous line "line" above from .8 below last oval.w arrow "arrow" above from 1 right of previous spline from previous+(1.8cm,-.2cm) \
+circle "circle" at 1 right of previous ellipse "ellipse" at 1 right of previous oval "oval" at 1 right of previous cylinder "cylinder" at .8 below first box file "file" at 1 right of previous diamond "diamond" at 1 right of previous line "line" above from .8 below last cylinder.w arrow "arrow" above from 1 right of previous spline from previous+(1.8cm,-.2cm) \
    go right .15 then .3 heading 30 then .5 heading 160 then .4 heading 20 \